INSOcodes/ir-outreach-automation-openai-2/README.md

 The application will:
 1. Read client information from `clients.csv`
 2. Download each client's logo
-3. Add the logo to the lid image using OpenAI's API
+3. Process each product image with the client's logo using OpenAI's API
-4. Send the result to the client via email
+4. Send all processed images to the client via email
 5. Clean up temporary files

 ## Output

-- Each client will receive an email with their customized lid image
+- Each client will receive an email with all their customized product images
-- The customized images will be saved in the root directory with the naming pattern: `{client_name}_lid_with_logo.png`
+- The customized images will be saved in the root directory with the naming pattern: `{client_name}_product_{number}.png`
+- Temporary logo files are automatically cleaned up after processing